Guacamayo/meta-gir/README.md

                       g-ir-annotation-tool, built for execution on the host.
 The 'native' designation is a half truth, the scanner runs the C cross-compiler, uses ldd on the compilation product, which it then executes.
-These steps are facilitated via Qemu and a set of wrapper scripts (which are, however, provided by the next package).
+These steps are again facilitated via Qemu and a set of wrapper scripts (which are, however, provided by the next package).

- * g-ir-tools-host:   Provides the two C-based tools, g-ir-compiler and g-ir-generate, built for the target, but, together with a bunch of Qemu wrapper scripts staged into the native multi-machine bin directory, for these are intended solely for build-time execution on the host, even though built for target.
+ * g-ir-tools-host:   Provides the two C-based tools, g-ir-compiler and g-ir-generate, built for the target, but, together with a bunch of Qemu wrapper scripts staged into the native multi-machine bin directory, since these are intended solely for build-time execution on the host, even though built for target.

 Layer Organisation